RTEMS/rtems-docs/c-user/initialization.rst

     Multiprocessor Configuration Table, and the Multiprocessor Communications Interface (MPCI) Table.

-RTEMS_SYSINIT_CPU_SET
-    Initialization of system CPU set.
-This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_MP
     MPCI initialization.
 This step is mandatory on MPCI configurations.